ucgmsim/velocity_modelling/wiki/DataFormats.md

 ## Surface Data Format

+Two data formats are used for surface data: ASCII grid files and HDF5 grid files, which contain elevation or depth data on a 2D grid.

+ASCII grid files have a `.in` extension and are compatible with old C code.
+HDF5 grid files have a `.h5` extension and are the preferred format for new data.
+All the surface data files are stored in the `cvm/data/global/surface` and `cvm/data/regional/<basin_name>/` directories, and we have both formats available.

+### ASCII Grid Format
 Surface data files (`.in` extension) contain elevation or depth data on a 2D grid.
-These files are used to define the top and bottom surfaces of basins and other geological features.

-### Format Specification
+#### Format Specification

 ```
 ny (number of latitudes) nx (number of longitues)